Yu & Me Books

 Yu & Me Books is an independent bookstore in Chinatown, Manhattan.
-The only bookstore in New York City owned by an Asian American woman, the bookstore sells books relevant to the Asian American diaspora and has hosted events with authors like Ocean Vuong, Sayaka Murata, and Hua Hsu.
+It is the first queer AsianAmerican bookstore, as well as the only bookstore owned by an Asian American woman in New York City.
+The bookstore sells books relevant to the Asian American diaspora and has hosted events with authors like Ocean Vuong, Sayaka Murata, and Hua Hsu.
 In 2023, the bookstore was closed following a residential unit fire and, after a community fundraising and rebuilding effort, reopened for business seven months later at its original Mulberry Street location.

 History

 Founding

 Lucy Yu, an avid reader while growing up in Los Angeles, had a dream to someday run a coffee shop and bookstore.
 With a career in chemical engineering and supply chain management, Yu was working at a food startup in New York City during the COVID-19 pandemic when she began envisioning and planning out her idea for a bookstore.

 Despite reported decline in American bookselling due to the COVID-19 pandemic, Yu decided to open a bookstore in Manhattan's Chinatown.
 With help from a GoFundMe which raised around $16,000, as well as tens of thousands of dollars from her own savings, Yu opened Yu & Me Books in December of 2021, making it the first and only bookstore in New York City owned by an Asian American woman in the city.
 With its launch coinciding with a spike in hate crimes toward Asian Americans, Yu intended the bookstore to be not merely an inventory of books relevant to the community but also a safe space for its members.
 In addition to selling books, Yu hosted events with authors, open mics, and even plant-potting workshops.